Things to Do in Tangier – A Local Guide’s Perspective

 If you time it right, sunset here is magic.
 The sky turns orange and pink, and the water seems endless.
 On clear days, you can even see the outline of Spain across the strait.

-Local tip: Come about one hour before sunset to get a good seat at Café Hafa.
+Local tip: Come about one hour before sunset if you want a good seat at Café Hafa.

 Hercules Caves & Cape Spartel – Where Myths Meet the Ocean